Toward Explainable Reasoning in 6G: A Proof of Concept Study on Radio Resource Allocation: INTRODUCTION

-Furthermore, in accordance with the European Commission's technical report on "Ethics Guidelines for Trustworthy AI"~\cite{XAI-Ethref}, the proposed AI solutions are encouraged to embody trustworthiness.
-Although AI/machine learning (ML) approaches have shown promising results and performance, concerns persist regarding the fundamental nature of deep neural networks (DNNs), often perceived as opaque models.
-In resource allocation scenarios where high reliability is crucial, the problems with black-box models become more pronounced.
-The opaqueness of DNNs impedes users' trust in the performance of trained AI/ML agents and their decision-making, particularly in the context of 6G network ecosystems.
-Understanding how AI/ML models function~\cite{Mosaheb_ref} can significantly benefit mobile networks and service operators.
-This knowledge enables them to make more informed decisions for their operational and business strategies.
+\IEEEPARstart{6}{G} wireless technology is envisioned to revolutionize communication networks with ultra-reliable low latency communications (URLLC), enhanced mobile broadband (eMBB), and massive machine-type communications (mMTC) services.
+In this context, allocating radio resources in 6G networks for applications with diverse requirements is challenging.
+It requires adaptive policies to balance the distribution of resources effectively and meet corresponding performance criteria such as high data rates and low latency.
+Owing to the non-stationary nature of 6G networks, non-learning approaches struggle to provide accurate solutions under massive and complex 6G environments, where prediction modeling encounters numerous constraints~\cite{6GLetaief, 6GYang, STEP}.
+In contrast, deep reinforcement learning (DRL) emerges as a potential solution to be integrated within the 5G/6G networks~\cite{DRLQin, explWu, explLee, explZhou, explDai}.
+In addition to optimization methods based on DRL, some research suggests using graph models~\cite{GNNGu, GNNZhang, GNNJianzhe, GNNAsheralieva, GNNMengyuan, GNNNaderiAlizadeh, Chen_resource} to approach optimization problems by leveraging graph embedding techniques~\cite{GNNWang, GNNZhangRui, GNNCai}.
+Unlike conventional neural networks, GNNs operate by capturing relationships within graphs through message passing~\cite{GNNVignac} between their constituent nodes. ~Furthermore, in accordance with the European Commission's technical report on "Ethics Guidelines for Trustworthy AI"~\cite{XAI-Ethref}, the proposed AI solutions are encouraged to embody trustworthiness.
+Although AI/machine learning (ML) approaches have shown promising results and performance, concerns persist regarding the fundamental nature of deep neural networks (DNNs), often perceived as opaque models~\cite{Mosaheb_ref}.
 In this regard, XAI is considered a promising approach to surmount the opaqueness of black-box models, enhancing transparency in the predictions and decision-making processes.
 Indeed, this explainability identifies the factors that positively or negatively affect the model's output.
 From our perspective, XAI approaches can be categorized into ante-hoc~\cite{xairefKok}, in-hoc~\cite{xairefSwamy, xairefRoy}, and post-hoc~\cite{xairefKalakoti, xairefAli}.